Q: Soft/Hard Health and Stamina bars, Hunger. What are they for?

 Piercing damage - can be dealt by spears, pikes and bodkin arrows.
 A good way to take heavy armored character down;

 Siege damage - to crush the walls.
 Could be dealt by sledge hammers, siege weaponry, siege torch, trebuchet and fire arrows.
-Very ineffective against players and animals.
-The only available way to destroy structures.

 Choose the weapon according to your personal preferences and situation around you.